adityashharma23/RollCall-Pro/readme.md

 ## 💾 How Local Storage Works

-Addentance Tracker is **100% offline-first**.
+RollCall Pro is **100% offline-first**.
 There is no server, no account, no cloud.

 ```
 First visit